operator-framework/operator-sdk/website/content/en/docs/best-practices/best-practices.md

 - Operators are instrumented to provide useful, actionable metrics to external systems (e.g. monitoring/alerting platforms).
 Minimally, metrics should represent the software's health and key performance indicators, as well as support the creation of [service levels indicators](https://en.wikipedia.org/wiki/Service_level_indicator) such as throughput, latency, availability, errors, capacity, etc.

+- You can leverage Knative Service to reduce the footprint of your operand if it often becomes idle.
+Refer to [Converting a Kubernetes Deployment to a Knative Service](https://dev-knative.netlify.app/development/serving/convert-deployment-to-knative-service/) for detail.

 ### Summary

 - One Operator per managed application